Recruiting and Hiring

 It is also helpful to ask your employee to complete Workday onboarding tasks.
 Their NetID, PIN, and email address will be provided directly by Information Technology (IT).

-Contact your HRG or the Employee Service Center with any additional questions you or your employee may have during this process.
+Contact your HR Business Partner or the Employee Service Center with any additional questions you or your employee may have during this process.